VoxeLibre/VoxeLibre/GROUPS.md

 Refer to the mods "/_mcl_autogroup" and "/mcl_autogroup" to learn more about the technical handling of digging groups defined in "_mcl_diggroups".
 Also, refer to "mcl_tools/init.lua" for examples on how "_mcl_diggroups" is used in practice.

-### Legacy dig speed class groups

-*`dig_speed_class` The following is an old group family applied to some tools that likely defined dig speed classes before the creation of _mcl_autogroups.
+* `dig_speed_class` The following is an old group family applied to some tools that likely defined dig speed classes before the creation of _mcl_autogroups.
 It is documented here for posterity but not believed to actually be used in any functional code in modern VoxeLibre:

     * `dig_speed_class=1`: Painfully slow
     * `dig_speed_class=2`: Very slow